top of page

 Summary:

 • Market context: The Electric Power Industry Reform Act (EPIRA) provides a sound legislative framework for the power industry.
 In the past ten years, material amount of new coal, and some gas and renewable capacity have entered the market to meet the rapidly growing demand in the Philippines.
 However, financing activities for new thermal power projects have almost come to a halt since 2017, and this has led to a tightening market situation.
-Furthermore, the uncertainty on future gas production can create a lot of price volatility in the wholesale electricity spot market (WESM) and even power shortage if gas supply to the existing 3.2 GW CCGT capacity is curtailed.
+Furthermore, the uncertainty on future gas production can create a lot of price volatility in the wholesale electricity spot market (WESM) and even power shortage.

 • Opportunities and Challenges on the Power and Gas Sector:

-• Investment friendly polices: The 40:60 rule, which cap foreign equity share of RE capacity at 40%, has recently been lifted.
+• Investment friendly polices: The 40:60 rule, which cap foreign equity share of RE capacity at 40%, was lifted in 2022.
 The latest changes in the top officials in DOE and ERC signal a continuation of policies to shift the energy mix towards renewables.

 • Power Contracting: